zichongkao/selectstarsql/longtail.md

 You may have also noticed our use of `AS`.
 It's what we call "aliasing".
 In the `SELECT` block, <code class="codeblock">&lt;expression&gt; AS &lt;alias&gt;</code> provides an alias that can be referred to later in the query.
 This saves us from rewriting long expressions, and allows us to clarify the purpose of the expression.

 <sql-exercise
-  data-question="Modify this query so there are up to two rows per county &mdash; one counting executions with a last statement and another without." data-default-text="SELECT county,
-  COUNT(*)
+  data-question="This query counts the executions with and without last statements.
+Modify it to further break it down by county." data-comment="The clause <code>last_statement IS NOT NULL</code> acts as an indicator variable where 1 means true and 0 means false." data-default-text="SELECT last_statement IS NOT NULL AS has_last_statement, COUNT(*)
 FROM executions
-GROUP BY county"
+GROUP BY has_last_statement"
   data-solution="SELECT
+  last_statement IS NOT NULL AS has_last_statement,
   county,
-  last_statement IS NOT NULL AS has_last_statement,
   COUNT(*)
 FROM executions
-GROUP BY county, has_last_statement"
+GROUP BY has_last_statement, county"
   ></sql-exercise>

 <br>